jelias2/EKS-infura-webserver/README.md

 # Infura Web Server
 * Welcome to my verion of the take home project.
 I've created a webserver written in go to serve Infura api data over 3 possible data protocol paths.
 My inspiration for this came from watching a short infura demo on youtube and listing to the speaker mention a push to websockets [here](https://youtu.be/OPtt2SiQ4qk?t=430).
 I had never used websockets before, and I thought it would be fun task to loadtest the efficiency of websockets to standard HTTP rest using the following setups.
-All basic HTTP routes can be prexfixed with "/ws" to access the backend websocket version.
-The /socket2socket endpoint uses the websocket proctocl can take all possible Infura websocket calls"
   * ```client <-HTTP-> jelias_infura_server <-HTTP-> Infura ```
   * ```client <-HTTP-> jelias_infura_server <-Websocket-> Infura ```
   * ```client <-Websocket-> jelias_infura_server <-Websocket-> Infura ```
+ *  All basic HTTP routes can be prexfixed with "/ws" to access the backend websocket version.
+The /socket2socket endpoint uses the websocket proctocl and can accept all possible Infura websocket calls"

 # Table of contents
 - [Infura Web Server](#infura-web-server)